JulianSamphire/ReformatCode/README.md

     Comment (<empty>)

-If you want to ensure that all your comments follow the same format then enter your required comment type in here and all comments will be changed to this format: `', //, Rem`.
+If you want to ensure that all your comments follow the same format then enter your required comment type in here and all comments will be changed to this format: `'`, `//` or `Rem`.
 If you don’t specify a comment type it will retain the type that is already there.

     PadCommentBefore (<empty>)